-In the strongly driven case, however, the mode evolves linearly until the gradient in the distribution has been exhausted, then transitions to a nonlinear phase governed by a Bernoulli equation where it evolves arbitrarily far from the collisionless saturation level, until the energy sources ($\nu_\text{eff}$) and sinks ($\gamma_d$) reach equilibrium.

-\textit{Applications}\textemdash The analytic results for the distribution and the amplitude evolution (Eqs. \ref{eq: transport_advdiff} and \ref{eq: amplitude_solution}) are derived from governing equations which have isomorphisms in many physical systems, making them universally applicable to many open areas of research.
-For example, our Eqs. \ref{eq: kinetic_Omega_xi} and \ref{eq: amplitude-Omega_xi} for the distribution function and the wave amplitude evolution are structurally the same as Eqs.
-6 and 15 of Ref. \cite{mendonca2012} for the kinetic equation and the power exchange between a zonal mode interacting with a turbulent bath; Eqs.
-4.33 and 4.36 of Ref. \cite{goldstein1988} for the critical layer vorticity equation and the transverse jump condition that determines the instability amplitude; and Eqs.
-30 and 53 of Ref. \cite{hamilton2023} for the transport equation for dark matter and the torque exerted by the resonant masses on the galactic bar.
-This section outlines several representative examples where this work can be leveraged.
-In plasma physics, these results are directly applicable to:

-(i) Forecasting the evolution of Alfvénic eigenmodes (AEs) and fast ion transport following abrupt relaxation events, such as sawteeth in tokamak plasmas.
-Sawtooth crashes can change the equilibrium and the distribution of fast ions on timescales shorter than the characteristic AE growth time \cite{fredrickson2000,fredrickson2000a,kramer2001,ruizruiz2025} and push the AEs into the strongly driven regime.
-For instance, Fig. 12b of Ref. \cite{kramer2001} reports an experimental case in which an AE comes into existence due to an abrupt change of the safety factor, when a strong fast ion distribution drive is already formed.
+All the nonlinear dynamics occur in a weakly nonlinear regime, allowing for the prediction of the mode amplitude with a single expression.
+In the strongly driven case, analytic prediction is possible only by considering the linear and weakly nonlinear dynamics separately.
+These two phases of evolution are separated by a strongly nonlinear transition, and the solution for the amplitude in the weakly nonlinear regime is constructed using a perturbation theory approach on the distribution function which has already been strongly modified by the wave.